War on gangs: Alternative approaches

-Several scholars suggest that alternative methods should be implemented in order to fight against the war on gangs including the development of community-based outreach programs instead of continuing to arrest potential gang members.
+Several scholars suggest that alternative methods should be implemented to fight against the war on gangs including the development of community-based outreach programs instead of continuing to arrest potential gang members.
 For example, in 1998, Westminster Police Department director Douglas Kent and Claremont University professor, George Felkenes conducted a cross-sectional study on the cultural reasons why Vietnamese youth in Southern California join and participate in gang activity by interviewing over 250 Vietnamese youth and parents.
 Felkenes and Kent concluded their study with recommendations on how to initiate gang prevention programs: